-Scientists Move A Step Closer To Making Synthetic Life
+Scientists Train Bacteria To Build Unnatural Proteins

-Scientists say they have created a partly manmade bacterium that can produce proteins not found in nature.
+Scientists say they have created a partly man-made bacterium that can produce proteins not found in nature.
 This new life form, the latest development in a field called "synthetic biology," could eventually be used to produce novel drugs.

 The Scripps Research Institute's Floyd Romesberg and colleagues have been pushing toward this goal for well over a decade.
-Three years ago, they announced that they'd added two more letters to the genetic alphabet of a bacterium.
-In addition to DNA's familiar A, T, C, and G; they added X and Y.
+Three years ago, they announced that they had added two more letters to the genetic alphabet of a bacterium: To DNA's familiar A, T, C, and G, they added X and Y.

 That expanded genetic alphabet vastly increased the number of "words" that DNA could store, and so expanded the language of life.

-Now they report in the journal Nature that they've engineered those bacterial cells to read that new code, and to use it to assemble proteins that contain manmade parts.
+Now they report in the journal Nature that they've engineered those bacterial cells to read that new code and to use it to assemble proteins that contain man-made parts.

 "Proteins have become hugely important for drug discovery," Romesberg says.
 "Proteins are now being used as drugs."